 After clicking on the Create button, you will be taken to your website and an inline visual editor will be loaded.

 Now you are in the visual editor with the possibility to select and change any element on the website.
-Let's have a look at each element of the editor now, as it is numbered in the screenshot above.
+Let's have a look at each element of the editor now, as it is numbered in the screenshot below.

 Create and switch between variants of your Experiment.
 You can then compare their performance through an AB test.

 Expands the list of all modifications you made.
 Clicking on a modification will take you back to the editing menu of that element so you can adjust it again.

 You can also delete each modification, which will bring that element back to its original state.

 This menu pops up when you click on an element on the website.
 Each function is explained in Modifying elements.